Projects and workspace

 How signals, digests, and drafts arrive

-In the observed application, the project signals panel rereads three shared platform flows for the active project:
+In the interface, the project signals panel rereads three shared platform flows for the active project:

 - current signals;